gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/AIP.md

 ## Uninstall-AIPScanner
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Uninstalls the Windows Server service for the Azure Information Protection scanner.

 ### [Unprotect-RMSFile](./Unprotect-RMSFile.md)